ntropy-esa/P2_farm_biochar/README.md

 ## Structure

-It is structured as follows:
+The repository is structured as follows:

     .